10 Common Misconceptions About T-shirt Quilts

 Today, quilt makers have a number of different styles of T-shirt quilts they can make and most without sashing.
 Read more about static/traditional style quilts here.

 You need to decide if you do or do not want sashing on your quilt.
 Look for a quilt maker who is making the style of T-shirt quilt you want.

 9. Stabilizer must be ironed onto the back of the T-shirts.

 The use of stabilizer is one of the main controversies in the T-shirt quilt world.
 Quilt makers initially backed T-shirts with iron-on backing.
 It made them stiff and not stretchy.
 This allowed quilter makers to sew T-shirt material to cotton sashing strips.
 It was the only way anyone knew how to make T-shirt quilts.
 Read more about the history of T-shirt quilts here.

-In the early 1990’s I began making quilts without sashing or interfacing.
-And all these years later I am still being questioned about if this really works.
+In the early 1990’s, I began making quilts without sashing or interfacing.
+All these years later, I am still being questioned about if this really works.
 Many quilters tell anyone who will listen that you can’t make a T-shirt quilt without interfacing and that the Too Cool style does not work.
 I am so tired of this.

-Ironing on a stabilizer to a T-shirts is not required to make an awesome T-shirt quilt.
+Ironing on a stabilizer to a T-shirt is not required to make an awesome T-shirt quilt.
 Read more about interfacing here.

 10. Anyone can make a T-shirt quilt.

 Yeah, with the right tools and enough practice, most, but not all, people can be taught to make a T-shirt quilt.
 But without the right tools, instruction and experience--don’t hold your breath!